amgoebel/masterthesis-learn_java/distribution/windows/readme.txt

 - a java jdk needs to be installed on the system
 - unpack the file learn_java.zip
 - run the executable learn_java.exe
+- the windows version has not been testes thoroughly, it might be unstable